leonardus/OpenSimNet-doc/OpenSimNet.md

 * `user` [string]: The username of the user that has joined the server
 * `plane` [string]: The plane being operated by the user

 The server sends the `JOIN` message to indicate that a new user has joined the server.
+This message is relayed to all clients, including the client that joins.

 ### PART message